Fixing the Frozen Benefit Award

 The next five methods are not true adjustments to the pension division to make it numerically the same as that which results from the time rule.
 They will, however, help in ameliorating the result of the “frozen benefit division” for John Doe (the ex-husband of Commander Mary Doe).

 Unequal Share of Pension.
 In states where the court has a degree of flexibility in how much of a marital or community property asset to award the non-employee spouse, John’s attorney can ask the court to award a share to him that is larger than the usual “50% of the marital share” portion.
 Thus the order could be framed in terms of “70% of the marital share of Mary Doe’s military retired pay,” which would leave John with a larger share than he could receive through frozen benefit analysis.
 Have a financial expert help to estimate the monetary loss for the FS, so that a set-off can be calculated.
-Note, however, that it would be impossible to compare the two results at the time of the pension division order.
-Only in hindsight – at the time of Mary Doe’s retirement – would it be possible to measure one against the other.
+It would, however be impossible to compare the two results at the time of the pension division order.
+Only in hindsight, at the time of Mary’s retirement, would it be possible to measure one against the other.

 Fixed Percentage Award.
 Another alternative, when the laws of a state have not been adjusted to provide for a denominator of the marital fraction which ends on the date of the divorce (since that is how DFAS is interpreting “court order” in Sec.
 641 of NDAA 17) is to have the court award to John Doe, the non-military spouse, a fixed percentage of the military retired pay while Mary is still serving.
 After all, if John is forced to receive only a share of a frozen benefit at the time of divorce, why shouldn’t he get a fixed percentage of that frozen benefit?
 In this situation, the amount of the frozen benefit would remain relatively stable, instead of losing value over time (as would occur if the denominator of the marital fraction remains the total amount of Mary Doe’s creditable service).
 So, for example, if the property division order occurred when the parties had been married for 10 years of the 20 that Mary had already served, John would be awarded half of 50% (i.e., ½ X 10/20), or 25% of the frozen benefit.
 If the fixed percentage approach were not employed and Mary served for a total of 30 years, then John would still receive 50% of the frozen benefit times the marital fraction.
 However, at that time the marital fraction would be 10/30, or 33%, and John’s share would be 16.5%, rather than 25%.
 Fixing the percentage at the same time as the benefit is fixed is one way of “retaining value” for John’s pension-share award.